 Sakura Murasaki Fine Japanese Imports is based in the beautiful far north coast of New South Wales, Australia.
 We have been offering high quality Japanese imports since 2007.
 Japanese incense is our main product and we stock over twenty different types including our high end traditional Japanese incense, our low smoke more contemporary style and our particularly environmentally friendly Japanese incense.
 Our incenses are crafted by Kunjudo, a unique Japanese company that enjoys an unrivalled reputation.

 Sakura Murasaki Fine Japanese Imports is one hundred percent committed to offering the highest quality and most beautiful incense from Japan to Australian customers.
-Our beautiful incense and incense holders will be sure to make unusual stylish gifts.
+Our beautiful incense will be sure to make unusual stylish gifts.
 We look forward to serving you.